saltnpixels/crucial.css/README.md

 4. WordPress support - you can use `.alignwide` instead of `.container` and `.alignfull` instead of `.full-width`.
 The classes do the same thing.

+See the demo to understand how it all works.

 ## CSS Variables

-There are variables found at the bottom of Crucial.CSS and utilities.
+There are variables found at the bottom of Crucial.CSS and Utilities.
 You can override them in your project, or change them directly.
 Remember, you can also override variables inside classes and media queries, which is super helpful.
 Here are all the variables:

 ```CSS
 :root {